storj/docs/app/(docs)/object-mount/user-guide/page.md

 hidden: false
 ---

-The pages in this User Guides section will provide both **general background information** on what Storj’s Object Mount is and how it works, as well as **specific details** on configuring, using and optimizing Object Mount.
+The pages in this User Guides section will provide both **general background information** on what Storj’s Object Mount is and how it works, as well as **specific details** on topics that should be understood prior to installing, configuring and using Object Mount.

-**Background concepts include:**
+## Background Concepts Include
   - Use cases for object storage
   - Challenges of object storage
   - Features and functionality of Object Mount
   - POSIX primer

-**User Guide pages will cover:**
+## User Guide Pages Will Cover
   - S3 Credential Management
-- Topic 2 - SOON!
+  - Supported S3 Providers

   - Topic 3 - SOON!